With so many types of psychotherapy available, you may be unsure what’s the best option for you.

-This is why a recommended first step toward starting psychotherapy is to learn about what each approach is typically used for and how it may help you.
+This is why a recommended first step toward starting therapy is to learn about what each method is typically used for and how it may help you.

 Here’s an overview.

-During these sessions, you and your therapist work together to identify those aspects you want or need to work on the most.
+During therapy sessions, you and your therapist work together to identify those aspects you want or need to work on the most.

-Psychotherapy, generally, is based on methods like talking, listening, and engaging in other methods of expression.
-These methods might change, though, depending on which psychotherapy approach you go for.
+Psychotherapy, generally, is based on methods like talking, listening, and engaging in other forms of expression.
+These methods might change, though, depending on which type of psychotherapy you go for.

 In fact, many therapists combine different strategies, depending on your therapy goals as well as their training and experience.